pairshaped/curlingio-docs/docs/event-management/playoff-brackets.md

 ### Saving

 None of your changes are persisted until you click the "Save" button.
 So feel free to play around since you can cancel your changes at any time.

+## Open Source

+Our bracket builder is open source!
+More details can be found on the project's github page here: <https://pairshaped.github.io/curlingio-bracket-builder/>